aigarius/static_blog/blog/2022/06/29/long-travel-in-an-electric-car.md

 * fast charging - charging up at a HPC during optimal charging conditions - from relatively low level to no more than 70-80% while you are still doing all the normal things one would do in a quick stop in a long travel
-process: bio things, cleaning the windscreen, getting a coffee or a snack
+process: bio things, cleaning the windscreen, getting a coffee or a snack.

-* necessary charging - charging from a whatever charger is available just enough to be able to reach the next destination or the next fast charger
+* necessary charging - charging from a whatever charger is available just enough to be able to reach the next destination or the next fast charger.

 The last category is the only one that is really annoying and should be avoided at all costs.
 Even by shifting your plans so that you find something else useful to do while necessary charging is happening and thus, at least partially, shifting it over to incidental charging category.
+Then you are no longer just waiting for the car, you are doing something else and the car magically is charged up again.

 And when one does that, then travelling with an electric car becomes no more annoying than travelling with a gasoline car.
-Having more breaks in a trip is a good thing and makes the trips actually easier and less stressfull.
+Having more breaks in a trip is a good thing and makes the trips actually easier and less stressfull - I was more relaxed during and after this trip than during previous trips.
+Having the car air conditioning always be on, even when stopped, was a godsend in the insane heat wave of 30C-38C that we were driving trough.

 Questions?
 You can use [this i4talk forum thread](https://www.i4talk.com/threads/personal-red-i4-m50-ownership-impressions.2229/) or [this Twitter thread](https://twitter.com/aigarius/status/1542771741180788736) to ask them to me.